Gornel/apa_scraper/README.md

 # apa_scraper
-Look for bookings on apahotel.com
+Looks for steep discount bookings on apahotel.com